The #1 Worst Burger to Order at McDonald's

 Double Quarter-Pounder With Cheese

-When it came time to point out which burger is a no-go, we just looked at the classic Mickey D's options that you'll always find on the menu.
-This burger features two quarter-pound beef burger patties that are topped with onions, pickles, and two slices of cheese, all on a sesame seed bun.
-It's the highest in calories out of any on the menu—even the Big Mac which clocks in at 550 calories.
+When it came time to point out which burger is a no-go, we looked at the classic Mickey D's options you'll always find on the menu.
+And there the biggest offender was waiting.
+The Double Quarter Pounder with Cheese features two quarter-pound beef burger patties that are topped with onions, pickles, and two slices of cheese, all on a sesame seed bun.
+First and foremost, it's the burger with the highest amount of calories out of any on the menu.
+Yes, that's including the Big Mac, which clocks in at 550 calories.

-This burger is not only high in fat at 40 grams, but it also contains 2 grams of trans fat.
-It's no secret how harmful trans fat is, as it lowers your HDL levels (aka your good cholesterol) and can even trigger heart disease, stroke, diabetes, and other chronic conditions, according to Harvard Health.
-The 2015-2020 American Dietary Guidelines limit trans fats to as low as possible, which basically means zero is the goal.
+This burger is not only high in fat at 42 grams, but it also contains 2.5 grams of trans fat.
+It's no secret how harmful trans fat is, as it lowers your HDL levels (aka your good cholesterol) and raises your LDL levels, or "bad" cholesterol.
+It can even trigger heart disease, stroke, diabetes, and other chronic conditions, according to Harvard Health.
+The 2020-2025 American Dietary Guidelines say to limit trans fats to as low as possible, which basically means zero is the goal.

-If you happen to pair this burger with a medium-size fries, you're looking at 1,630 milligrams of sodium.
-It's important to keep in mind that The American Heart Association recommends no more than 2,300 milligrams of sodium a day, with an ideal limit of no more than 1,500 milligrams per day for most adults.
+If you happen to pair this burger with a medium-size order of fries, you're looking at 1,620 milligrams of sodium in one meal.
+It's important to keep in mind that The American Heart Association recommends no more than 2,300 milligrams of sodium a day, with an ideal limit of no more than 1,500 milligrams daily for most adults.
 You would far exceeding more than half of what you should have in an entire day and would be blowing beyond that ideal 1,500 milligrams.
 (And if you're looking for more tips, your ultimate restaurant and supermarket survival guide is here!)

 Which McDonald's burger is the best to order?